How to Keep Your Basement Laundry Room Safe

 The secret to creating a functional and safe basement laundry is installing a dryer vent and venting the washing machine properly.

-- Punch a 4¼-inch hole on the exterior concrete wall.
+- Punch a 4¼-inch hole in the exterior concrete wall.
 The other option is to vent the dryer right through the windows.
 To do this, you’ll have to use a windowpane.

 - Secure the vent cap to the side of your house.
 Make sure the pipe fits the hole or opening on the wall.
 Use a screw to secure the duct cap and then caulk its edges.

-- Finally, cut and then join the duct tubing and attach it with the outside exhaust.
+- Finally, cut and then join the duct tubing and attach it to the outside exhaust.
 Be sure to reinforce the joints with foil tape if you’re connecting many sections.

 The process of installing the washing machine vent is pretty similar to that of your dryer.
 The vent goes outside and won’t be moving steaming air.
 There are two ways to vent the machine.
 You can vent it through the window or install a standard vent that rises to the attic.
 When installing the vent, ensure it has a P-trap.
 This component captures toxic fumes and prevents overflows.
 Make sure the upper part goes above the machine’s overflow level.
 Talk to your plumber if you have incomplete concrete walls or need help with standpipe installation.